gregsavvy/Web_app_demo/README.md

 PS:
 Do not run this app on production systems without taking into consideration the aforementioned scope creep of the demo.

+[**] The issue here seems to persist even after applying all the possible fixes from github users.
+Seems to be a problem with the pool object and how it handles connections.